saiftynet/PDL-Playground/README.md

 `parseInput()` parses the inputs identifying whether the user wants to create a ndarray, perform an operation, output the data, produce a chart etc.

+### UI

+Commands are entered in the "input" box.
+They are processed and copied into the "history" box, allowing you the build up a list of instructions passed for future modification, and conversion to scripts.  the results of any putputs (e.g. print statements) are displayed in the multi-purpose output box.

+The Multipurpose OutPut box is also where help messagesn and example scripts may appear.